Jarett Dillard

-Early years
+Early life

 Dillard was born and raised in San Antonio, Texas, the son of Porter and Robin Dillard.
 He has two siblings.
 Jarett was a valedictorian and Tai was a salutatorian at Sam Houston High School.
 Darik ranked third in his class at MacArthur High School.
 Tai played in the Women's National Basketball Association (WNBA), where she played for the San Antonio Stars.
 Tai also played basketball for The University of Texas at Austin, while earning her Bachelor of Science in Kinesiology.
 Presently Tai is Assistant coach of the University of Houston's women's basketball team.
 Brother Darik played football for Rice University, while earning his Bachelor of Science in mechanical engineering.